google/zetasql/docs/query-syntax.md

 clause can't be recursive unless it includes its own `RECURSIVE` keyword.
 The `RECURSIVE` keyword affects only the particular `WITH` clause to which it belongs.

+To learn more about recursive CTEs and troubleshooting iteration limit errors, see [Work with recursive CTEs][work-with-recursive-ctes].

 ##### Examples of allowed recursive CTEs